gvwilson/teachtogether.tech/_lessons/individual.md

 ### Dual Coding

-The last of the six core strategies that the [Learning Scientists](http://www.learningscientists.org/) describe is to present words and images together.
+The last of the six core strategies that the [Learning Scientists][learning-scientists] describe is to present words and images together.
 As discussed in [s:load-split-attention](#SECTION), different subsystems in our brains handle and store linguistic and visual information, and if complementary information is presented through both channels, then they can reinforce one another.
 However, learning is more effective when the same information is *not* presented simultaneously in two different channels [[Maye2003](#CITE)], because then the brain has to expend effort to check the channels against each other.

 One way to take advantage of dual coding is to draw or label timelines, maps, family trees, or whatever else seems appropriate to the material.